-This is absolutely not what a Marketer would expect.
+This is - imho - absolutely not what a Marketer would expect.
 It is also unnecessarily inconsistent compared to eVars logic (tracking codes etc.).
-Google Analytics also does not do it this way for their Marketing Channels.
 It is furthermore not documented on the Marketing Channels Expiration page, where just some fuzzy sentence concerning "First Touch Channels" is found.

 In Marketing, you usually want to usually acquire someone once and then you want to see how many of those who were acquired return by themselves (e.g. via "Direct").
 Your hope is that you do not have to re-acquire them again and again through Paid Channels.
 In the example shown above, Marketing will draw the false conclusion that they are re-acquiring this customer over and over again through Google Shopping, which is NOT the case.
 A user who has returned directly for almost half a year is still attributed to Google Shopping just because he never had more than 30 days between visits...

 Adobe needs to change this logic to be in line with eVars expiration.
 I bet most clients do not expect Marketing Channels to work like that.

 Even better would be a toggle option in the Expiration Settings like 'Expire xx days after most recent marketing channel instance' or 'expire xx days of visitor inactivity'.